Discover the ideal 2025 medical school application timeline and how to stand out when applying to medical school.

 As soon as you take your MCAT, start working on secondary essays.
 In other words, taking the MCAT in May or June will put a little more pressure on your to complete your application materials in a timely fashion, but, assuming you do well, a May or June test date will have no negative impact on your admissions chances.

-Verified medical school applications will first be submitted to medical schools on June 30, 2024.
+Verified medical school applications will first be transmitted to medical schools on June 28, 2025 (estimated).

 When do I apply to medical school?